Acute-hi-is/Acute-procedures/README.md

 File -> settings -> Project: -> Python Interpreter -> press the "+ sign" -> search for Numpy and sounddevice -> install package...

 ## 4. Find sound device ID.
 You're almost there.
-If you haven't already, plug in the USB of the audio amp and turn it on.
+If you haven't already, plug the USB from the audio amp to your computer and turn it on.
 Navigate to "Device Manager" if you're on PC.
 I haven't tested this on MacOS, so maybe we will edit this in the future to try it out.
 Under "Sound, video and game controllers" you should be able to find ASIO MADIface USB, if everything went well with installing the Driver.
 Open Command promt (CMD) and type: